-Quartiles Male proportion Female proportion

-1 33.33 66.67

-2 39.17 60.83

-3 47.50 52.50

-4 52.94 47.06

-The pay gaps do not indicate that men and women are being paid differently for equal work.
+Quartiles Male proportion Female proportion 1 40 82 2 68 55 3 41 82 4 68 55 The pay gaps do not indicate that men and women are being paid differently for equal work.
 The data above shows women make up a higher proportion of colleagues in the lowest quartile.
 Conversely male colleagues make up a larger proportion of the highest quartile.
 Our plans to address the gender pay gap and to have more female representation at the highest grade is presented in the next section of this report.

-Actions to close the gap

-We are committed to closing the gender pay gap and detailed below are the actions that we either have already put in place or plan to take:

-Pay Scales

-We have transparent pay scales for each grade within the pay band structure which brings a consistent approach to pay as colleagues are on published pay points within their grade - rather than variable spot rates.
+Actions to close the gap We are committed to closing the gender pay gap and detailed below are the actions that we either have already put in place or plan to take: Pay Scales We have transparent pay scales for each grade within the pay band structure which brings a consistent approach to pay as colleagues are on published pay points within their grade - rather than variable spot rates.
 The pay bands are based on a systematic job evaluation process (Hays) and posts are placed in a pay band using this methodology as applied by a panel of trained evaluators.

-To underpin the pay system there has to be a robust PDR process which has been reviewed and bedded in over 2022/23.
-For 2023/24, we have strengthend the link with the PDR and pay.
+To underpin the pay system there has to be a robust PDR process which has been reviewed and bedded in over the past two years.
+For 2023/24, we have strengthened the link with the PDR and pay.
 This will facilitate the movement through a pay band and ensure progression is based on an individuals' performance rather than any other factors, such as gender.

-Pay on appointment

-With regard to recruitment and selection, there is a lot of evidence that interview panel members can form more favourable impressions of people similar to themselves, which can have a negative impact on the diversity and gender balance of new recruits to an organisation.
+In 2023/24, just over 60 per cent of colleagues receiving the highest performance awards ("Exceeds" or "Outstanding") were female.
+Pay on appointment With regard to recruitment and selection, there is a lot of evidence that interview panel members can form more favourable impressions of people similar to themselves, which can have a negative impact on the diversity and gender balance of new recruits to an organisation.
 We have run unconscious bias training and have incorporated awareness of this into the recruitment and selection training.
 We also, wherever possible, look to ensure gender balanced recruitment selection panels.
-I'm further encouraged that in the last 12 months we have filled some of our senior vacancies with women in senior positions in the University including our Provost, Chief Transformation Officer and Director of Teaching and Learning and Director of Student Experience.
-There is also a high representation of women in our Senior Academic posts- Director of People and Content.

 There is a large amount of evidence that when negotiating starting salaries women do not perform as well as men.
 By having clear pay regulations with controls on where new members of staff are appointed this limits differentials and ensures decisions are made on justifiable business reasons.
 In addition, it has been reported that one of the potential reasons behind a gender pay gap is individual managers, from across an organisation, making salary offers on recruitment.
-At Regent's Univeristy London all offers are made centrally by the HR team who can ensure a consistency in approach.
+At Regent's University London all offers are made centrally by the HR team who can ensure a consistency in approach.
 Equality, Diversity and Inclusion Committee To support our institutional commitment to equalities, we have an active Equalities, Diversity and Inclusion Committee, with representatives from across the organisation.
-The group is chaired by the Chief People Officer and attended by representatives and our CEO demonstrating the top level commitment.
+The group is chaired by the Chief People Officer and attended by representatives and our CEO demonstrating the top-level commitment.
 The purpose of this group is to establish and oversee a strategy and action plan for equality, diversity and inclusion issues and monitor and review data with a view to identifying and overseeing improvements.
 It also acts as a forum for discussing any equalities related matters.
 There are also designated Equality Champions to embed best practice and promote equalities across the organisation.